battleaxedotco/tool-docs/docs/overlord/modifiers.md

 <Video url="https://www.youtube.com/embed/vfRHG_MywpE" />

-Enabling this option create new layers for each top-level shape or group selected.
+Enabling this option will create new layers for each top-level shape or group selected.
 Shapes nested within a group will be combined into a single layer, so ungroup shapes as needed in Illustrator.

 Disabling this option will cause all shapes to be transferred to a single layer.